Committees

 Federico Garza Santos

-Appointed as a member of the Technical Committee in January 2015, he is Chairman of the Technical Committee and additionally sits on the Investment Committee and the Nominations Committee.
+Appointed as a member of the Technical Committee in January 2015.
+He also serves on the Investment Committee, the Corporate Practices Committee, and the Indebtedness Committee.

 Guillermo Enrique Babatz Torres

-Appointed as a member of the Technical Committee in January 2015, he additionally serves on the Investment Committee and the Corporate Practices Committee.
+Appointed as a member of the Technical Committee in January 2015 and additionally serves on the Investment Committee, the Corporate Practices Committee and the Indebtedness Committee.

-Mr. Babatz has served as Director of Coordination and Training of Internal Credit and General Director of Insurance and Securities at the Ministry of Finance, General Director of the Federal Mortgage Society, and President of the National Banking and Securities Commission (CNBV).
-At the CNBV, he was responsible for daily operations and represented Mexico in the Basel Committee on Banking Supervision (BCBS), the International Organization of Securities Commissions (IOSCO), and the Financial Stability Board (FSB).
-Mr. Babatz is currently the managing partner of Atik Capital, a consulting firm specializing in financial structuring, regulatory advisory for financial institutions, digital business transformation, and risk management.
-He has extensive experience in the financial, stock market, regulatory, risk management, and digital business transformation sectors.
-Additionally, he serves as a director of the Bank of Nova Scotia (Scotiabank) in Canada where he chairs the Risk Committee.
-He is also the Chairman of the Board of Directors of Grupo Financiero Scotiabank Inverlat and its subsidiaries in Mexico, as well as Crédito Familiar.
-Mr. Babatz holds a bachelor's degree in Economics from ITAM and a doctorate in Economics from Harvard University.
+Mr. Babatz has been director of Internal Credit Coordination and Training and general director of Insurance and Securities of the Ministry of Finance, general director of Sociedad Hipotecaria Federal, president of the National Banking and Securities Commission (CNBV).
+At the CNBV he was responsible for day-to-day operations and acted as Mexico's representative to the Basel Committee on Banking Supervision (BCBS), the International Organization of Securities Commissions (IOSCO) and the Financial Stability Board (FSB).
+Mr. Babatz is currently managing partner of Atik Capital, a consulting firm specializing in financial structuring, regulatory advice to financial institutions, digital business transformation and risk management.
+He has extensive experience in the financial, securities, regulatory, risk management and digital business transformation sectors.
+Additionally, he is a director of Bank of Nova Scotia (Scotiabank) in Canada where he chairs the Risk Committee, he is also chairman of the board of Grupo Financiero Scotiabank Inverlat and its subsidiaries in Mexico, in addition to Crédito Familiar.
+Mr. Babatz holds a B.A. in economics from ITAM and a Ph.D. in economics from Harvard University.
+He is 56 years old.

 Alberto Federico Terrazas Seyffert